SCVEDC Blog

 state apprenticeship agencies), and often include and demonstrate the five components of a registered

 apprenticeship.
-While the term “youth apprenticeship” is used by some states to describe other work-based
+The term “youth apprenticeship” is used by some states to describe other work-based

 learning programs, this report defines youth apprenticeship more specifically.